platformsh/platformsh-docs/docs/src/create-apps/web/static.md

 You can see the [entire repository on GitHub](https://github.com/platformsh/platformsh-docs), including its [app configuration](https://github.com/platformsh/platformsh-docs/blob/main/docs/.platform.app.yaml).

-The following example goes through serving a basic static site.
+The following example goes through setting up Platform.sh for a basic static site [web server](../app-reference.md#web).

 ## Define the location of the static files